Instrumentation: 3+picc.2.3+bcl.2./0.2.1.1/22.214.171.124./Euph/T+4/String Bass

 In writing this piece for the University of Toronto Wind Symphony, I imagined the wind symphony as being a large extended organ that was capable of creating many layers of sound that move in and out of each other.
 It was from this first concept that the idea of “Flow” became the central focus in my structural thinking.
 From the quiet clusters that are heard in the beginning emerge large sound masses that ebb and grow.
 Like a river which starts with a trickle, it turns into a series of rapids that converge into a larger body.
 As the river reaches the mouth of the sea, the momentum finally gives way and we return to a slower flow, with the eventual dissipation of the sound into the silence.
 The form of the piece follows this progression with some slight surprises in the journey.

 The piece was written for the UTWS under the Composer-in-Residence program at the Faculty of Music.
+Many thanks to Dr. Jeffrey Reynolds for his assistance during the workshop process.

 – October 22nd, 2016, University of Toronto Wind Symphony, MacMillan Theatre, University of Toronto, Canada (World Premiere)